Kempe equivalence of almost bipartite graphs

 A graph $G$ is {\it $k$-critical} (or {\it edge $k$-critical}\/) if $\chi(G) = k$ and every proper subgraph of $G$ is $(k-1)$-colorable.
 It is easy to see that for $k=1,2$ and $3$, $k$-critical graphs are $K_1$, $K_2$ and odd cycles, respectively.
 So, it is worth to consider $k$-critical graphs for $k \geq 4$.

 Chen et al.~\cite{chen1997class} gave a construction producing a $B+M_{\ell}$ graph from an arbitrarily given graph.
 The construction consists of two steps (see Figure~\ref{fig:g_const}):

 First, for each vertex $v$ of $G$, we construct an independent set $I_v$ of size $\deg_G(v)$ so that $I_v \cap I_u = \emptyset$ if $u \neq v$.
 For each edge $uv$ of $G$, place an edge between $I_u$ and $I_v$ so that these edges are vertex disjoint.
 Let $G^*$ be the resulting graph.
 Note that $G^*$ consists of $|E(G)|$ disjoint edges.
 Second, we add two new vertices $x_v$ and $y_v$ to each set $I_v$ joining them to each other and to all vertices of $I_v$.
 We denote by $G^{**}$ the resulting graph.
 Note that $G^{**}$ is a connected 4-colorable $B + M_{\ell}$ graph and that it is 4-critical if $G$ is 4-critical~\cite{chen1997class}.
-Thus, the following result is a partial solution for our conjecture described later (Conjecture~\ref{conj:4cri}).
-The following implies that if a $B + M_{\ell}$ graph is isomorphic to $G^{**}$ for some given graph $G$, then we can arbitrarily increase $\ell$ in Theorem~\ref{thm:bm5}, though $\ell < 6$ in general by Theorem~\ref{thm:bm5}.
+Moreover, since $G^{**}$ is 3-degenerate, the following holds by Proposition~\ref{prop:dege}.